Complete List of Transition Words on the ACT and Digital SAT - 2026 Update

 A) Words that come before the reason/cause:

-(Ex: Because she was so thirsty, she drank an entire case of seltzers.)
+(Ex: Because she was so hungry, she ate an entire pie.)

 Because